Poon Hill Ghorepani Trek Highlights:

 Due to Climate Change, the traditional Spring and Autumn seasons are no longer as favorable as they used to be.
 Winter is extending further into the Spring season, making it very dry and hazy.
 Similarly, the Monsoon is extending further till October, making the autumn season wet and cloudy.

 All this is making the Winter Season more favorable to do the Poon Hill trek due to the certainty of crystal clear weather.
-During winter Poon Hill trek is best illustrated as a 'Christmas Trip Destination'.
+During winter, the Poon Hill trek is best illustrated as a 'Christmas Trip Destination'.
 The advantages of trekking in winter are unobstructed views, clear weather, and fewer crowds.
 You can enjoy serenity and solitude.

 However, during the winter months, the trails may be slippery due to snow and ice.
 Also, note that the temperatures can drop significantly.
 So it is important to be prepared for cold weather.